adobe/reactor-developer-docs/api/release_notes/2019-release-notes.md

 * Libraries - cannot be modified and transitioned to a new state at the same time
 * Extensions, Rules, and Data Elements - cannot be modified and revised at the same time
+* Hosts - cannot be modified and initiate a test at the same time

 ### 2) Other